TRAINING.

 *Enrollment in EDS 240 requires approval by the instructor.

-ESM 441 Environmental Media Production (2 units) Michael Hanrahan
+ESM 441 Environmental Media Production (2 units) Staff

 With the growing popularity of video, the Communication focus provides students the opportunity to learn video production skills.
 Students learn the fundamentals of video production, including cinematography, lighting, sound, and editing.
 To gain confidence in media production, students work together to develop short, compelling videos on an environmental topic of their choice.